 Oktoberfest in Leavenworth is one of the most extravagant Oktoberfests in the U.S. For three weekends in October, visitors descend upon the foothills of the Cascade Mountains to explore the traditional Bavarian village and get their fill of authentic cuisine and imported beer.
 But even if it’s not October, there’s still much to love about this town, from the Bavarian architecture to the Maypole in the town square.

 Katy Trail, Missouri

 The 225-mile Katy Trail runs along the Missouri River for much of the way and cuts right through the state’s wine country.
-In the 1800s, this area is also where German immigrants settled, bringing their wine-making traditions along with them.
-There are plenty of adorable B&Bs situated along the trail if you need a rest from a long day of biking or hiking through the dense forests and limestone bluffs.
+In the 1800s, this area is where German immigrants settled, bringing their wine-making traditions along with them.
+There are plenty of adorable B&Bs situated along the trail if you need a rest from a long day of biking or hiking through the dense forests and limestone bluffs of Missouri.

-Pennsylvania Dutch Country, better known as Lancaster, Pennsylvania, is an idyllic place to visit during the harvest season.
+Pennsylvania Dutch Country, better known as Lancaster, Pa., is an idyllic place to visit during the harvest season.
 There are apple orchards ripe for the picking, corn mazes that hearken back to a simpler time and farmers markets bursting with homemade baked goods and fresh produce.
-And just 30 minutes northeast, you’ll find “Antiques Capital, U.S.A.” in Adamstown, home to over 3,000 antique dealers, traditional Pennsylvania Dutch cuisine and, of course, that Amish charm.
+Just 30 minutes northeast, you’ll find “Antiques Capital, U.S.A.” in Adamstown, home to over 3,000 antique dealers, traditional Pennsylvania Dutch cuisine and, of course, that Amish charm.